Transforming Trauma: Healing Through Connecting with Animals

 At the same time, both of us are firm believers in the multifaceted benefits of connecting with animals—for us, for them, for the planet we share, and for our collective (one) health.
 In fact, we feel that the AAI field may be one of our best mechanisms of improving animal well-being by modeling how to respectfully interact with an animal, and through encouraging AAI recipients to provide empathic caregiving based on the animal’s individual needs, history of trauma, behavioral and emotional responses, personality traits, and preferences.
 Integral to this process is an unwavering commitment to applied ethics and ethical standards in the field; in essence, AAI mental health practitioners must also be ethicists.

 Over time, we have observed that, while well-intentioned, many other disciplines that promote animal well-being have not significantly improved human behavior.
 We hope that this book, as well as the AAI field as a whole, not only highlights the importance of animals in our own health and recovery from trauma, but also the significance of animal lives and our responsibility to actively advocate for their welfare.

 What are some of your current projects?

-The Institute for Human-Animal Connection at DU [which Philip directs and in which Molly serves as affiliated faculty and adjunct professor] seeks to intentionally elevate the value of the living world and the interrelationship and health of people, other animals, and the environment.
-This is accomplished through natural and social science-informed education, applied knowledge, research and advocacy, with an ethical regard for all species.
-Both of us work closely with graduate level social work students in the classroom and on a variety of projects.
+The Institute for Human-Animal Connection seeks to intentionally elevate the value of the living world and the interrelationship and health of people, other animals, and the environment.
+This is accomplished through natural and social science-informed education, applied knowledge, research, and advocacy, with ethical regard for all species.
+Both of us work closely with graduate-level social work students in the classroom and on a variety of projects.